sebastienvercammen/node-site-from-google-sheet/README.md

     2. Data source: Set `GOOGLE_SPREADSHEET_ID` to the spreadsheet ID in its URL
 3. `npm start`

+## Contributing

+node-site-from-google-sheet is an OPEN Open Source Project.
+This means that:

+> Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
+This project is more like an open wiki than a standard guarded open source project.

+See the [CONTRIBUTING.md] file for more details.

 ## License

 Licensed under [AGPLv3](LICENSE).